1. - Introduction

 Look at aluminum for trailers with a little different perspective.

 The basic layout of the trailer can be a good estimation of strength and will also affect stability in

 operation.
 Here are a few things to note:

 - Length of the tongue.
 The tongue should be long enough to allow a reasonable turning radius and clearance to the vehicle when backing.

 If the tongue is short, it may be an indication of weakness or shortcuts in the design.
 Short tongues affect both

 driveability and stability -- basically back up, turning radius and jack-knife susceptibility.
 A longer tongue is

-also nice for extending the axle separation for stability and bounce.
+also nice for extending the axle separation (distance from the tow vehicle axle to the trailer axle) for stability and bounce.

 - Axle location.
 The axle should be behind the load center for stability.
 Often trailers have the